dbtmpl/Solving-Visual-Object-Ambiguities-when-Pointing/README.md

 Here an impression how the run after executing the command should look like:
 <img align="left" width="46%"  src="https://raw.githubusercontent.com/d4vidbiertmpl/Bachelors-thesis/master/demo_media/demo_images/simple_scene_gwr_pointing_yellow.jpg">
 <img  width="46%"  src="https://raw.githubusercontent.com/d4vidbiertmpl/Bachelors-thesis/master/demo_media/demo_images/simple_scene_cv_pointing_green.jpg">

+## Dependencies
+The deictic gesture recognition is entirely based on NumPy, OpenCV and occasional SciPy functions.
+The full dependencies can be viewed in the `environment.yml`.

 ## <a name="Citing SVOAWP"></a> Citation
 For citing our paper please use the following BibTeX entry: